DavidBert/OMDI_JO2024/docs/Introduction_git.md

 ##### 7. Push and Create Pull Request

-Push your branch and create a merge request:
+Push your branch and create a pull request:

 ```
 git push -u origin feature/ui-enhancement
 ```

-Create a pull request on GitLab, referencing the issue number in the description (e.g., "Closes #1").
+Create a pull request on GitHub, referencing the issue number in the description (e.g., "Closes #1").

 #### For Reviewers: